-Mobile surveys vs. in-app surveys: Apptentive’s benchmark for success
+Mobile surveys vs. in-app surveys: Alchemer Mobile (formerly Apptentive)’s benchmark for success

 There are two main ways people consume mobile content: mobile web and mobile apps.
 Mobile surveys can be delivered on both platforms, but for the remainder of this article, our focus is on how consumers respond to surveys in mobile apps, specifically.